nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 # Description

-We are trying to predict Natural Gas Demand of the United States until 2023-01-01.
-The data comes from `USgas` package developed by Rami Krispin, Data Science and Engineering Manager at Apple.
-We trained some sequential models to generate forecast for 24 months into the future
+Our objective is to forecast the Natural Gas Demand of the United States up until January 1, 2023.
+The dataset utilized for this task is sourced from the USgas package, developed by Rami Krispin, who serves as the Data Science and Engineering Manager at Apple.
+To accomplish this, we have trained sequential models capable of generating forecasts for the next 24 months.

 # Models Used